 Yay Papaya!
 If I had the option I would it this extraordinary fruit every day.

-I was obsessed with papaya during my stay in Sri Lanka.
+I was obsessed with this papaya fruit during my stay in Sri Lanka.
 I could have it as a meal for breakfast, lunch, dinner, supper and as a snack in between.
-I loved it in any form and shape as a fruit, juice, smoothies and dry fruits. (a healthy form of it of course, without adding sugar)
+I loved it in any form and shape as fruit, juice, smoothies and dry fruits. (a healthy form of it of course, without adding sugar)

 The most common type of papaya in Sri Lanka is known as Red Lady.
 (Ratna in Singhalese).
 It is very sweet and soft and its thick creamy texture just melts in your mouth.
 It is available throughout the year.